 Making an Age Record Claim

-If you wish to make a track record claim then download the relevant form from the Forms section here, and send to the Track Records Secretary.
-You may either post or email it but you must include full details of the attempt e.g. lap times.
+If you wish to make a track record claim then download the relevant form from the Forms section here, Provide details of the track used, indoor or outdoor, names of timekeeper(s) and observer, and the detailed record of the attempt (e.g. lap times etc).and send to the Track Records Secretary.
+You may either post or email claims but they must include the claim form and the supporting documentation.

 The relevant Records Secretary will ratify the record if achieved in accordance with the regulations and issue a certificate to the new record holder.